prioritizr/oppr/docs/reference/add_cbc_solver.md

   arbitrary solution, rather it is derived from the relaxed solution, and is therefore often reasonably close to optimality.
 Defaults to `FALSE`.

+- start:

+  `logical` vector with (`TRUE`/`FALSE`) values for each action indicating if they should be selected by the starting solution.
+These values should be in the same order of the actions in `x` (i.e., per `action_names(x)`).
+Missing (`NA`) values can be used to indicate that the solver should automatically calculate starting values for particular actions.
+Defaults to `NULL` such that starting values are automatically determined by the solver for all actions.

 - verbose: